 The notifications method is the quickest method and is reliable compared to a hardware switch as it makes sure all wireless networks are turned off.
 It also makes that no apps try to bypass airplane mode as the operating system will keep in the airplane state as long as you do not instruct it to turn it off.
-To turn airplane mode off, just click on Airplane icon in your system tray and click on Airplane Mode button.
+To turn airplane mode off, just click on the Airplane icon in your system tray and click on the Airplane Mode button.

 [C] Use Windows 10 Settings